 Maine Revenue Services administers tax laws and collects taxes, including income tax, sales tax, use tax, property tax, fuel tax and real estate transfer tax.

-If you have any questions about Maine income tax, you can go online to explore individual income tax FAQs, call the MRS at 1-207-626-8475 or send an email to email@example.com.
+If you have any questions about Maine income tax, you can go online to explore individual income tax FAQs, call the Taxpayer Contact Center at 1-207-624-9784 or e-mail firstname.lastname@example.org for general tax questions, refund status and other services.
 You can also get in-person help at the agency’s walk-in Taxpayer Service Center at 51 Commerce Drive in Augusta, from 8 a.m. to 4:30 p.m.
-EST Monday through Friday.
+Eastern time Monday through Friday.

 Filing and payment deadline

-Maine’s Tax Day is the same as the federal deadline — April 15.
+While this year is a bit different, generally Maine’s Tax Day is April 15 — the same as the federal deadline.
 As with your federal income tax return, if the 15th falls on a weekend or holiday, the deadlines may be extended to the next business day.

 Be aware that a filing extension doesn’t extend the time you have to pay any tax due.
 Any tax you owe is still due by April 15.

-The state of Maine recognizes the federal filing statuses: single, married filing jointly, married filing separately, head of household and qualifying widow(er).How your filing status affects your tax bill
+The state of Maine recognizes the federal filing statuses: single, married filing jointly, married filing separately, head of household and qualifying widow(er).How tax-filing status affects your tax bill

 Maine income tax rates